“If you talk to a man in a language he understands, that goes to his head. If you talk to him in his own language, that goes to his heart.”

 |Year 11||Revision of Theme 3 and Exam Prep||Translation and Speaking Exam prep||Exam skills and practice papers|

 Unit 10 – School and Future Plans

-In this unit we build on and refer back to unit 3, whilst introducing more complex future tenses to allow students to confidently manipulate three time frames with ease.
+In this unit, we build on and refer back to unit 3, whilst introducing more complex future tenses to allow students to confidently manipulate three time frames with ease.
 Students learn about school in francophone countries and use previous learning to be able to compare and contrast the two systems.
-The Killer 20 is once again a key building block for this knowledge as are the key verbs in three time frames which we continually recuse and recycle.
+The Universals are once again a key building block for this knowledge, as are the key verbs in three time frames that we frequently reuse and recycle.

 Unit 14 – revision

 We revise all the topics and continue to practise exam skills.

 - Bilingual French children’s stories with audio | The Fable Cottage